- Written by Dr.Mehmet Demircioglu

 Low white blood cells can delay a hair transplant when the result suggests that your body may not control infection predictably.
 The concern becomes stronger if the abnormal result is new, unexplained, repeated, or linked with fever, recent illness, mouth ulcers, skin infection, swollen glands, unusual fatigue, or medicines that affect the immune system.

 In hair transplant surgery, the donor and recipient areas are opened through many small channels.
-The procedure is usually safe when the patient is medically ready, but it still depends on clean healing.
-If the white cell result suggests a reduced ability to fight infection, proceeding without review can turn a preventable delay into a larger problem.
+The procedure is usually safe when you are medically ready, but it still depends on clean healing.
+If the white cell result suggests reduced infection defense, proceeding without review can turn a preventable delay into a larger problem.

 A broad blood test before a hair transplant helps the clinic see this before the surgical day.
 The value of the test is not only finding a problem.
-It also protects the patient from travelling, shaving, starting anesthesia, and then being told that the procedure must stop.
+It also protects you from travelling, shaving, starting anesthesia, and then being told that the procedure must stop.

 A single low result does not always mean surgery is impossible.
 It means the result needs context.
-Was the test taken after a viral infection?
+Was the test taken after COVID infection or another recent virus?
 Has the count been low for years without infections?
 Did a medicine change recently?
 Are neutrophils low, or is only one lymphocyte line slightly below the lab range?
 These details decide whether surgery can continue, wait briefly, or needs specialist review.

 Why do neutrophils matter more than the total WBC number?